partiql/partiql-docs/drafts/0007-RFC-BAG-OPERATORS.md

 - The i-th column of *TR* is nullable only if both the i-th columns of *T1* and *T2* are nullable.
 - If the set operator is *EXCEPT*, then the i-ith column of *TR* is nullable only if the i-th column of *T1* is nullable.

-These rules tell us, in the presence of schema, the set operators are valid when the argument relations are union-compatible; and the resultant column descriptors inherit their names and nullability from the column descriptors of the arguments.
+These rules tell us, in the presence of schema, the set operators are valid when the argument relations are set operator compatible; and the resultant column descriptors inherit their names and nullability from the column descriptors of the arguments.

-- \* — If the statement contains a *CORRESPONDING* clause, then the column descriptors of *T1* and *T2* will be compared by the delcared order of column names in the *CORRESPONDING* list.
+- \* If the statement contains a *CORRESPONDING* clause, then the column descriptors of *T1* and *T2* will be compared by the delcared order of column names in the *CORRESPONDING* list.

-## Examples
+## TODO Examples

 ### Guide